Categories of Fractions Revisited: Categories of fractions

-The way to think of a roof $(f,w)$ is as being a formal ``left fraction'' $w^{-1}f$ (hence, ``left roof'' would actually be a more concise terminology than simply ``roof'').
-Then (L1) states that it is possible to turn any right fraction $fw^{-1}$ into a left fraction $w'^{-1}f'$, since commutativity $w'f=f'w$ together with invertibility of $w$ and $w'$ implies $fw^{-1}=w'^{-1}f'$.
+The way to think of a roof $(f,w)$ is as being a formal ``left fraction'' $w^{-1}f$, defining a formal morphism from the lower left object to the lower right object.
+Then~\ref{L1} intuitively states that it is possible to turn any formal ``right fraction'' $fw^{-1}$ into a left fraction $w'^{-1}f'$, since $w'f=f'w$ together with invertibility of $w$ and $w'$ implies $fw^{-1}=w'^{-1}f'$.